 Below you will find a brief overview of each income card, followed by additional information on data entry, taxation, and cash flow location.
 Remember that if you ever have any questions while entering client data, you can always reach out to the RightCapital Support Team for assistance!

-If you are using a 'Goal Based' planning method, income and expenses do not need to be specified and the Add Income button will be removed.
+If you are using a 'Goal Based' planning method, only pension and annuity income will appear within the Add Income menu.
 To learn more about the planning method setting and its impact on your client plans, feel free to reference the article below:

 Self-employment